 Consuming equal to or greater than 40% of calories from protein seems to be a sweet spot for sustainable weight loss to get enough protein without overconsuming calories.

-While we suggest you get at least 1.4 g/kg LBM protein every day, some people experience minimal hunger once insulin levels decrease and they start losing weight.
+While we suggest you get at least 1.4 g/kg LBM protein daily, some people experience minimal hunger once insulin levels decrease and they start losing weight.

 If you are getting more than 40% protein and losing weight, there’s no need to stress strictly sticking to your minimum protein intake (i.e. 1.4 g/kg LBM).
 Instead, just enjoy the rapid weight loss while it lasts.